 Java network concurrency

-Concurrent safe variable types and data structures in Java
+Thread safe variable types and data structures in Java

-• A thread-safe variable type and/or data structure is a variable type/data structure that can be accessed by multiple threads at the same time
+• A thread-safe variable type and/or data structure is a variable type/data structure that can be accessed by multiple threads at the same time.

-• Java provides several thread-safe variable types and data structures
+• Java provides several thread-safe variable types and data structures.

 Java network concurrency